UCF Knights football: 2019–2020

-Gus Malzahn era (2021–2024)
+Gus Malzahn (2021–2024)

-On February 15, 2021, new athletic director Terry Mohajir named Gus Malzahn as UCF's new head coach.
-The two had previously worked together at Arkansas State, and Malzahn made a name for himself with a 68–35 record at Auburn from 2013 to 2020, including three wins over Alabama in the Iron Bowl rivalry, an appearance in the 2014 BCS National Championship Game, and two New Year's Six bowl appearances.
-His Auburn team lost to UCF in one of those New Year's Six appearances, the 2018 Peach Bowl.
+On February 15, 2021, new athletic director Terry Mohajir named Gus Malzahn as UCF's new head football coach.
+The two had previously worked together at Arkansas State, and Malzahn made a name for himself with a 68–35 record at Auburn (2013–2020), including three wins over Alabama in the Iron Bowl, an appearance in the 2014 BCS National Championship Game, and two New Year's Six bowl appearances.
+His Auburn team lost to UCF in the 2018 Peach Bowl.
+Malzahn would post a mediocre 28–24 record in four seasons, including one bowl victory.

-2021
+2021–2022 (AAC)

-In his inaugural season, Malzahn won in his debut with the Knights, defeating Boise State, 36–31.
-Following several critical injuries, including to starting quarterback Dillon Gabriel, Malzahn's first season ended with a 9–4 record (3rd in AAC) including a win against Florida in the Gasparilla Bowl.
+In 2021, Malzahn won in his debut with the Knights, a come-from-behind win over Boise State.
+The season was nearly derailed by a rash of injuries, including to starting quarterback Dillon Gabriel.
+The Knights finished 9–4 (3rd in AAC) including a win against Florida in the Gasparilla Bowl.

-2022

-In his second season—UCF's final year in the American—Malzahn started the season 7-2 with wins over #20 Cincinnati and #17 Tulane, but losses to East Carolina and Navy prevented the Knights from hosting a conference championship game.
-They clinched a spot in the AAC Championship Game with a 46-39 win over South Florida, falling in a rematch to Tulane 28-45.
-Following the conference championship, UCF faced Duke in the Military Bowl, losing 30-13, finishing the season with a 9-5 record.
+In his second season (UCF's final year in the AAC), Malzahn's Knights started off 8–2 with wins over #20 Cincinnati and #17 Tulane.
+Ranked #20, they suffered a stinging loss against Navy, which prevented them from hosting the AAC Championship Game.
+The Knights lost the conference championship in a rematch to Tulane 45–28.
+They faced Duke in the Military Bowl, losing 30–13, finishing the year with a 9–5 record.

-2023
+2023–2024 (Big 12)

 In 2023, UCF officially moved into the Big 12 Conference.
 In doing so, the Knights became the first NCAA football program to play at every sanctioned level: Division III, Division II, Division I-AA, Division I-A (Independent), Group of Five, and Power Five.
-UCF finished their inaugural Big 12 season with a record of 6-7, becoming the only Big 12 newcomer to be bowl eligible but lost to Georgia Tech in the Gasparilla Bowl.
+UCF finished their inaugural Big 12 season with a record of 6–7, becoming the only Big 12 newcomer to be bowl eligible but lost to Georgia Tech in the Gasparilla Bowl.

-2024

-In 2024, UCF started the season 3-0 including a 21-point comeback conference win against TCU.
-However, UCF proceeded to lose 8 of the following 9 games, falling to 4-8 and failing to become bowl-eligible for the first time since 2015.
+In 2024, UCF started the season 3–0 including a 21-point comeback conference win at TCU.
+However, the Knights lost 8 of their last 9 games, falling to 4-8 and failed to become bowl-eligible for the first time since 2015.
 This was also Malzahn's first season failing to make a bowl game as head coach in his career.
-On November 30th, 2024, following a 28-14 loss to Utah, Malzahn resigned from his job as head coach at UCF to become the offensive coordinator at FSU.
+On November 30, 2024, following a 28–14 loss to Utah, Malzahn resigned from his job as head coach at UCF to become the offensive coordinator at Florida State.